b0hh/resources/README.md

 - <font size=3>[Everything You Always Wanted To
 Know About Mathematics](https://www.math.cmu.edu/~jmackey/151_128/bws_book.pdf)</font>

-# Startup Ideas
+#Ideas
-- <font size=3> Make an OS which is fully integrated with wine so it can be run most windows based apps and make it lightweight for embeded devices </font>
+- <font size=3> Make an OS which is fully integrated with wine so it can be run most windows based apps.
+Make it lightweight for embeded devices (mostly for EV) </font>